-This Agreement shall enter into force upon signature by the representatives of Grenada and the Agency.
+This Agreement shall enter into force on the date upon which the Agency receives from Namibia written notification that Namibia's statutory and constitutional requirements for entry into force have been met.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Grenada is party to the Tlatelolco Treaty or the Non-Proliferation Treaty, or both.
+This Agreement shall remain in force as long as Namibia is party to the Treaty.